paslandau/docker-php-tutorial/README.md

 - Branch:
   [Part 6](https://github.com/paslandau/docker-php-tutorial/tree/part-6-git-secret-encrypt-repository-docker)

+Set up `git secret` to encrypt and store secrets directly in a git repository.
+All required tools are set up in Docker and their usage is defined via `make` targets.

 ### Create a CI pipeline for dockerized PHP Apps

 - Status: published ✓
 - Link: https://www.pascallandau.com/blog/ci-pipeline-docker-php-gitlab-github/
 - Branch:
   [Part 7](https://github.com/paslandau/docker-php-tutorial/tree/part-7-ci-pipeline-docker-php-gitlab-github)

+Create a CI pipeline using the dockerized setup introduced in the previous tutorial that can be executed on any CI provider.
+Concrete examples for Gitlab Pipelines and Github actions are included.

 ### Deploy dockerized PHP Apps on a GCP VM